cityssm/uptime-feed/README.md

 This simple application runs on a server, preferably as a service that starts with the server.
 It hosts an RSS Feed (and a JSON response, if that's your preference) with the last time the application was started.
+It also has the ability to send a push notification using the [ntfy](https://ntfy.sh/) notification service.

 If the server restarts, the timestamp will change, resulting in a new notification.